A reputable educational institution seeks to fill the above position with suitable and qualified persons.

 - keep up to date with changes in the curriculum and developments in best practice

-Be a Christian of 30 to 35 years of age;
+- Be Christians of 30 to 35 years of age;

-- Have abilities to plan and carry out activities to meet the requirements of the British and the Nigerian Curriculums
+- Have abilities to plan and carry out creative activities to meet the requirements of children in the Early Years Learning Goals (EYLG);

 - Motivate children and imaginatively use resources to help them learn;